 Before heading home we placed a takeout order for Sunny Point Cafe.
 There are so many great breakfast and brunch spots in Asheville, but Sunny Point really is in a category of its own.
 Amazing food, fun outdoor seating and some of the best vegan and vegetarian breakfast options in Asheville.
 There is typically a line to order, but if your schedule allows it you should definitely check it out!
-You can also order for takeout through Toast or delivery with Kickback.
+You can also order for takeout through Toast.

 Though we love everything from Sunny Point, we always make sure to get a side of their bacon (crispy, please!) and at least one carrot hotcake.
 Their maple black pepper bacon is somehow simultaneously both a bit sweet and spicy.
 I was thrilled when my son didn’t eat all of his and I could swoop in to help.
 That also happened with his High Five chocolate chip cookie, so overall it was a great day.
 And the carrot hotcake!!!
 It comes with CARDAMOM CREAM CHEESE and is exceptional.
 It’s also available as a kid’s menu item, though it doesn’t come with the cardamom cream cheese.
 Although I bet they’d be nice and give you some anyway…